cosmos/cosmos-sdk/x/distribution/README.md

 * triggered-by: `staking.RemoveValidator`

 Outstanding commission is sent to the validator's self-delegation withdrawal address.
-Remaining delegator rewards get sent to the community pool.
+Remaining delegator rewards get sent to the community fee pool.

 Note: The validator gets removed only when it has no remaining delegations.
 At that time, all outstanding delegator rewards will have been withdrawn.